PythonScratcher/DuckOS/README.md

 <h1 align="center">About this Project</h1>
 There are alot of other web-based OSes on github; tough I never found one that really suited my needs.
 So I decided to take matters into my own hands, thus creating DuckOS.
 Of course, DuckOS can never replace your real operating system, this is just something I created for fun, and might even make a little money by selling it at school lol
 <h1 align="center">Usage</h1>
 Just use this as you usually would on your own computer, but enjoy the extra apps you can't on a chromebook!
-(And, if you noticed, the proxies) Enter fullscreen with F11 or the fullscreen button on your chromebook for the best experience.<br><h4>Website blocked?</h4><br>You can host the website by yourself, with your own domain that you can register from freenom.com, by cloning this repository and linking it to your Netlify account.
+(And, if you noticed, the proxies) Enter fullscreen with F11 or the fullscreen button on your chromebook for the best experience.<br><h4>Website blocked?</h4><br>You can host the website by yourself, with your own domain that you can register from [freenom.com](http://freenom.com) or [afraid.org](http://freedns.afraid.org), by cloning this repository and linking it to your Netlify account.
 Further instructions won't be neccessary since it will be on Netlify
 <h1 align="center">Showcase Images</h1>
 <p align="center">
 <img src="https://github.com/GikitSRC/DuckOS/raw/main/showcase1.png">